-A Contract is of course a document but it is not any document; a contract has a "purpose" as well as unique "characteristics".
+A Contract is, of course, a document but it is not any document; a contract has a "purpose" as well as unique "characteristics".

 A contract has a "lifecycle" which can be defined around a "process".

-The most Contract Management Systems will help you manage these 4 aspects:
+Contract Management Systems will help you manage these 4 aspects:

 - Purpose: purchase or sales contract? inbound or outbound?
 Commercial or non-commercial?

-- Characteristics: jurisdictions, applicable law, legal nature of the parties, specific clauses etc
+- Characteristics: jurisdictions, applicable law, legal nature of the parties, specific clauses, etc.

-- Lifecycle: very simply: creation, review, approval, execution, archiving.
-Industry jargon sometimes refer to this as "Contract Lifecycle Management"
+- Lifecycle: creation, review, approval, execution, archiving.

 - Process: who creates the contract?
 Who reviews the contract?
 Who needs to be involved in the approval process?
 How is execution managed?

-Depending on the maturity of the legal function as well as the type of transaction of course, these steps can be fully automated.
+Depending on the maturity of the legal function as well as the type of transaction, of course, these steps can be fully automated.

 Even the lifecycle of more complex contracts can be dramatically accelerated with the use of templates, effective collaboration and well defined processes.